omar-nafea/FullStack/assets/1_How_The_Internet_Works.md

 - You open a web browser and type the name of your favorite search engine (domain name).
 When you press Enter,
   - The web browser sends a request across a network and connects to another computer on the Internet called a web server. which allows to make requests for data.
   - This data is stored in something called a database, which is connected to the web server.
 The web server then picks up that data and sends it back to the browser.
-  - The web server responds by sending a webpage back to the browser.
   - Once the browser receives all the response information, Search engine renders a visible webpage in the browser.

 ![webserver_database_relation](https://cdn.pressidium.com/wp-content/uploads/2023/09/web-part-2-diagram-1440x709.png "webserver_database_relation")